LordAlucard90/Angular-Tutorial/08 - Forms/readme.md

 </div>
 ```

-It is still possible add css classes for user experience:
+It is still possible add CSS classes for user experience:

 ```css
 .help-block {